gpstar81/GPStar-proton-pack/OPERATION.md

 <sup>1</sup> Spectral Mode (Rainbow) is a Proton Stream which gives a RAINBOW effect.
 If your Proton Pack has RGB LEDs, they will change to match.

-<sup>2</sup> Spectral (Holiday) is a Proton Stream which gives a RED/GREEN effect.
+<sup>2</sup> Spectral (Holiday) is a Proton Stream which gives an ORANGE/PURPLE effect.
+You can press the Barrel Wing Button while in this mode to switch to a RED/GREEN effect.
 If your Proton Pack has RGB LEDs, it will match these colours.

 <sup>3</sup> Spectral (Custom) is a Proton Stream with a user-defined colour mode.
 You can independently adjust the Neutrona Wand Barrel, Power Cell, Cyclotron and Inner Cyclotron colours directly from the EEPROM LED Menu system.
 The default colours are purple.